lnwu/learning-english-web/.github/instructions/base.instructions.md

 5. Test manually in the browser
 6. Run linting before committing

-### Working with LocalStorage
+### Working with Firestore
-- Use the `useWords` hook for word management
+- Use `useFirestoreWords` hook for word management (cloud storage)
-- All word data persists in localStorage
-- Handle JSON parse errors gracefully
-- Clear storage only when user explicitly requests it
+- Real-time sync with Firestore using onSnapshot
+- Offline-first: changes queue locally and sync when online
+- Use `useLocale` hook for internationalization
+- Legacy `useWords` hook still available for localStorage (deprecated)

 ### API Error Handling Pattern
 ```typescript